allenu/Synthie/LOG.md

 It's early in the morning and I just spent about an hour writing the various structs and funcs that are needed by Synthie, all in synthie.h and synthie.cpp.

+I spent a few hours writing up and testing the majority of the song playback code.
+Of course, I had a few bugs along the way.
+Instead of unit testing, though, I just went into live testing in the app. :) I have to admit that as long as you know what you're doing, it's quite a bit faster than writing individual unit tests for everything.

+Anyway, functionally, it works just as I would like.
+There were some design details that were a little trickier.
+Specifically, it took some thinking to work out how to extract the commands to send to the synthesizer from the last song player state.
+Eventually I figured out a way to decouple the two by just having two separate structs for a "pattern command", one that is produced by the song player and one that is consumed by the synthesizer.

+Of course, I'll try to explain all of this in the blog posts!

 # 2018/06/09 Sat

 I've created a quick blog post and I'm uploading this code to github for the first time.